ArdaOzkardesler/Xchange-Presentation/README.md

 The date is shown above the exchange rates , in the same page .
 Names of the developers can be found by tapping “About Us” button .

-The QR Code can be found here :
+The QR Code which you can download the application can be found here :

 ![alt tag](https://github.com/ArdaOzkardesler/Xchange-Presentation/blob/master/XChange/xch/app/_attachments/img/XchangeQRcode.png)